autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 It is important to note that AFD runs alongside Autonity's Tendermint proof of stake consensus implementation and is _fully automated_: accountability events are generated and processed by protocol; no manual intervention by validator operators is required.

-AFD functions by submitting, verifying, and processing accountability event proofs by epoch.
-Rule infractions can be:
+AFD functions by submitting, verifying, and processing accountability event proofs for Rule infractions by epoch.
+There are two ways for Rule infractions to be created.

-- directly submitted as a _fault_ proof by a _reporting validator_
+Rule infractions can be directly submitted as a _fault_ proof by a _reporting validator_.

-- promoted from accusations, which in turns are:
-  - reported as an _accusation_, submitted by a _reporting validator_ against an _offending validator_
-  - eventually defended by an _innocence_ proof, submitted by the _offending validator_ within a proof submission window measured in blocks
-  - if not defended, promoted to _fault_ by the protocol once the innocence window has expired.
+Rule infractions can also be promoted from _accusations_.
+In this case, the Rule infraction is reported as an _accusation_, submitted by a _reporting validator_ against an _offending validator_.
+An _accusation_ may be defended by an _innocence_ proof submitted by the _offending validator_ within a proof submission window measured in blocks.
+If not defended against, the _accusation_ may be promoted to a _fault_ by the protocol once the innocence window has expired.

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch (collusion) and the individual _offending validator's_ own slashing history.